Pre-Departure Information & Resources

 Many students find international travel to be fun and exciting.
 We want your trip to St. Louis to be safe and pleasant.
 For this reason, please observe the following travel tips:

-- Hand-carry your passport, I-20 or DS-2019, admission letter, and bank or funding verification.
+- Hand-carry your passport, I-20, admission letter, and bank or funding verification.

 - Reconfirm your flight at least three days before leaving your country.

 - To reduce jetlag, drink plenty of non-alcoholic fluids on the plane, and get some rest.
 Refrain from eating lots of foods that contain lots of salt and sugar.

 - Never carry a large amount of cash.
 Carry your money, passport, immigration documents, and important documents with you on the plane.
 You should have at least $1500 in Travelers Checks when you arrive to cover initial expenses such as taxi or bus fare, meals, first rent installment, books and supplies.
 Bank drafts, other than negotiable Travelers Checks, will take one or two weeks to clear.
 If you carry more than $10,000US with you in to the US, US Customs will require that you fill out an additional form of declaration (FinCEN 105).
 For more information, please visit this link: https://help.cbp.gov/app/answers/detail/a_id/778/kw/cash.

 - If you need help, ask an airport employee.

 - Be cooperative, patient and courteous when waiting in travel lines (queues).